Load Management Program

 What is Load Management?

 Load management is your silent partner in holding down power costs.
 During NOVEC's peak demand for electricity, a switch attached to your water heater cycles the unit on and off for typically up to two hours.
 Alternatively, a switch on your central air conditioner cycles the compressor on and off for 10 minutes out of every half-hour.
-Peak-demand periods usually occur on the coldest and hottest days of the year and last for only a few hours.

 To date, more than 54,000 load management switches have been installed in homes by qualified service technicians.
 The majority of load management participants never notice a difference.
 Most customers actually forget their unit or units are connected after a few months because they don't notice a change in their hot water availability or the comfort level in their homes.

 In exchange for your voluntary participation in the load management program, you'll get a quick response and same-day electric water heater repair and/or air conditioner service evaluation at no cost.

 Sign up for our load management program, and if your air conditioner is not working, we'll send a service representative to your home to help diagnose the problem before you call a contractor.
 Best of all, the evaluation is FREE!
 Simply call NOVEC, 24 hours a day, seven days a week at 703-335-0500 or 1-888-335-0500.

 Why worry about your electric water heater when you can be enjoying a hot bath?
 Sign up for our load management program, and if needed, we'll replace any malfunctioning electrical parts on your water heater for FREE.
 That's a value of up to $250!
 Sign up and simply call us, 24/7, at 703-335-0500 or 1-888-335-0500 if your electric water heater needs repair.
 These parts could include thermostats, elements, reset buttons/breakers and fuses.
 (Replacing a leaking water heater is not covered, since this is a plumbing problem.)